MicrosoftDocs/windows-ai-docs/docs/models.md

 **Large Language Models (LLMs)** have been trained on huge amounts of data with a greater number of parameters, making them more complex and larger in size for storage.
 Due to their size, LLMs may be more capable of understanding more nuanced and complex patterns in the data, covering a broader spectrum on knowledge with the ability to work with more complex patterns.
 They also require more significant computational resources for both training and inference.
 Most LLMs would not be able to run on a local device.

 The [OpenAI language models](https://platform.openai.com/docs/models) GPT-4o, GPT-4 Turbo, GPT-3.5 Turbo, DALL-E, and Whisper are all examples of LLMs.

+For further guidance on the difference between using an SLM locally versus an LLM in the cloud, see [Considerations for using local versus cloud-based AI-backed APIs in your Windows app](./apis/index.md#considerations-for-using-local-versus-cloud-based-ai-backed-apis-in-your-windows-app).

 ## Find open source ML models on the web